mnelissen/coo/README.md

   * recognize member functions, replace with class function call with this
 * recognize declarations of variables of struct (classes)
   * recognize member functions, replace with class function call with that var
+* recognize #include statements and recursively parse those header files

+## include files

+Files in #include lines are looked up same as C. With '<...>' searches provided paths on the commandline only, '"..."' also searches the current directory of the file that has the #include line.

+Note that if included files are not found, no error is printed.
+Typically coo there is no need for coo to parse system headers for example anyway.
+For diagnostic purpose though, a commandline option '-xi' is available to filter what files (the ones with given extension) should be processed.
+If in this case an include file is not found, then an error _is_ printed.

 ## TODO

 * initialize the "vmt" field to the VMT (add a constructor?)
 * support inheritance
-* recognize "#include" and parse header files
-  * write processed header files to a different extension?
 * recognize global variables (searched, but never any added)
 * line number counting, and add it to error messages
+* do not write include processed file if not necessary (if same as original)

 ## License

 This program is licensed under GPLv3 or later.
+Processed output of this program, in particular macro defines that are part of the program source code are licensed under BSD-3-clause.

+Copyright 2018 Micha Nelissen

 ## Disclaimer